Intervention/docs/image/getting_started/installation.md

 <a name="laravel"></a>
 ## Integration in Laravel

-Intervention Image has optional support for [Laravel 4](http://laravel.com) and comes with a **Service Provider and Facades** for easy integration.
+Intervention Image has optional support for [Laravel](http://laravel.com) and comes with a **Service Provider and Facades** for easy integration.
 The `vendor/autoload.php` is included by Laravel, so you don't have to require or autoload manually.
 Just see the instructions below.

 After you have installed Intervention Image, open your Laravel config file ```config/app.php``` and add the following lines.